Akendo/vagrant-skel/README.md

 # vagrant-skel #

-Simple Vagrant environment to fast bootstrap a puppetmaster.
+Simple Vagrant environment to bootstrap a puppetmaster quickly.

 ## About ##

-This is a simple skel project that allows to get a fast Vagrant environment based on a Ubuntu 12.04 up.
-Including a puppetmaster in the latest version of puppet and one additional VM.
+This is a simple skel project that allows to set up a fast Vagrant environment, based on Ubuntu 12.04 and up.
+This includes a puppetmaster in the latest version of puppet and one additional VM.

 ## How to use ##